GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/relicbrew.md

 ## List of Relic Power Effects

-!!! warning "READ ME - How to Search"
+!!! danger "READ ME - How to Search"

     - Relic Names are listed as shown in their Compendium entry.
     - If using Ctrl +F, then omit modifiers such as "Twisted".
 The meaning of the modifiers is unknown.